-The Accounting Policies adopted in preparation of the financial statements are given from pages 86 to 103.
-There were no changes in Accounting Policies adopted by the Company during the year under review.
+The Accounting Policies adopted in preparation of the financial statements are given from pages 88 to 105.
+There were no changes in Accounting Policies adopted by the Company during the year under review except for the policies disclosed under Note 2.4 to the Financial Statements.